lfvperes/jaguar-bot/README.md

 ### Node.JS libraries used:
 - Image Downloader
 - Node Twitter
+### Environments:
+This project was deployed on Heroku for testing and for learning purposes.
+It won't be deployed directly from GitHub anymore to avoid releasing API Keys.

-Technically, the bot *works* and its deployment was tested on Heroku.
+Technically, the bot *works* and its deployment was successfully tested.
 Nevertheless, as of now, the bot is not online and won't be until it can fully operate on its own.

 The progress can be tracked on [this GitKraken Board](https://app.gitkraken.com/glo/board/YBhZjZOeNgARRwSK).